ethans333/dbs-project/READMERalphFaramarz.md

 2. Once that is done I need you guys to do a ton of front end testing to makesure there isn't any bugs or errors and everything operates as intended.

-The bulk of it is done im relying on you all to finish the little of whats remaining.
+The bulk of it is done im relying on you all to finish the little bit of whats remaining.
 Message me on discord if you have any questions.